-The table below provides an example checklist that may be used to assess a patient's suitability prior to initiating treatment with ELIQUIS.
-Please note that this is a sample of potential assessment questions that could be used and is not an exhaustive list.
-Please refer to the SmPC before prescribing.1
+Please ensure that your patient is eligible for ELIQUIS prior to prescribing.
+The table below provides an example checklist that may be used to assess a patient's suitability prior to initiating treatment with ELIQUIS, but these questions do not form an exhaustive list.
+Please refer to the SmPC for full prescribing information.2